-These restrictions apply to proxy user support with the built-in plugins:
+These restrictions apply to proxy user mapping performed by the server:

-When a single account has been granted proxy privileges on more than one account, the server mapping is nondeterministic.
+When a single account has been granted proxy privileges to more than one account, server proxy user mapping is nondeterministic.
 Therefore, granting proxy privileges on multiple accounts to a single account is discouraged.